 When shopping for a new car, consider more than miles per gallon and backseat cupholders.
 Insurance premiums come every year, and they “can vary a fair bit depending on the type of car you buy,” said Ann Carrns in The New York Times.
 The most-expensive list, according to a new study by Insure.com, isn’t surprising: Mercedes-Benz, Porsche, Jaguar, and BMW.
 You’ll pay the least for the Ford Edge SE, Jeep Grand Cherokee Laredo, Subaru Outback, Kia Sportage, and Jeep Patriot Sport.
 Insurance companies rank cars based on the cost of insurance claims filed each year, “so when ‘good’ drivers gravitate toward different vehicles, the list changes.”
 If you’re a “bad” driver with a spotty record, drive down your premiums by seeking a car that costs less to insure.

 The storm next time

-Preparing for disaster is tough, but you can learn from experience for "the next time Mother Nature throws a curveball," said Amanda Gengler at Money.com.
+Preparing for disaster is tough, but you can learn from experience for “the next time Mother Nature throws a curveball,” said Amanda Gengler in Money.com.
 A quarter of water-related claims come from low- or moderate-risk areas, so check out your local flood map to decide whether you should spring for flood insurance.
 Dangerous trees can cause serious damage to property and utilities; you might consider cutting them down, or at least asking your utility company to trim branches near power lines.
-You're better off with strong, smaller trees like hickory and dogwood.
-Make sure you don't store your generator in a basement prone to flooding.
+You’re better off with strong, smaller trees like hickory and dogwood.
+Make sure you don’t store your generator in a basement prone to flooding.
 And use it sparingly if the power goes out: Finding the gas to refill the tank may not be easy.